Skip to main content

 SealMetrics dashboards cover the most common analytics needs.
 But when you need to go deeper, BigQuery gives you:

-• Custom SQL queries on raw pageview, session, and conversion data
+• Custom SQL queries on aggregated traffic, page, and conversion data

 • BI tool integration with Looker, Data Studio, Tableau, or Power BI